|Title:||Head Baseball Coach|

 Behind Eygabroat, the 2010 Beacons set a school record for overall wins and matched the program's highest victory total in Little East Conference play with an 8-6 mark.
 UMass Boston won nine of its last 11 games, including four straight wins in the LEC Tournament and four in a row in the NCAA New England Regional.
 UMB set school records in games played (49), hits (580), runs scored (440), runs batted in (373), total bases (857), home runs (49), doubles (118), slugging percentage (.480), bases on balls (188), stolen bases (127), times hit by pitch (67), innings pitched (427 2/3), shutouts (4), batters struck out (333), saves (12), putouts (1283) and fielding assists (481).

-During Eygabroat's nine years his program has produced three All-Americans, the league's Pitcher of the Year three times, nine All-New England Region honorees and 21 players have been named to the Little East Conference All-Star squad.
+During Eygabroat's n10 years his program has produced three All-Americans, the league's Pitcher of the Year three times and Player of the Year two times, 10 All-New England Region honorees and 26 players have been named to the Little East Conference All-Star squad.
 His players have also competed in prestigious summer leagues around New England such as the legendary Cape Cod League and New England Collegiate Baseball League.
 Since 2008, Eygabroat has had two of his former players sign professional contracts to play in the CanAm Independent League.

 Before joining the college coaching ranks, Eygabroat enjoyed an outstanding college playing career at Mary Washington College in Virginia, where he helped the Eagles to a pair of NCAA Regional tournament appearances in 2001 and 1998.
 The Rochester, New York, native was named captain for the Mary Washington College for his senior season and earned South Region Honorable Mention honors as a catcher.
 Eygabroat also earned a spot on the Capital Athletic Conference First Team.
 Eygabroat was also part of the Eagles CAC championship as a freshman in 1998.

 Eygabroat graduated from Mary Washington in 2001 with a bachelor’s of science in business administration.
 Eygabroat also earned a master’s degree in higher education administration from Suffolk in 2003.
-He resides in Jamaica Plain with his wife, Joanna and their new baby girl Ella.
+He resides in Jamaica Plain with his wife, Joanna and their daughter Ella.